-7.1 Use of Gaming Gross Revenues - General
+7.1.
+General

 The Criminal Code requires that all funds generated from charitable gaming be used for charitable or religious purposes.
 The stated intended use of net gaming revenue is a fundamental consideration in the licensing process.
 "Gross Revenue" shall only be spent on approved prizes, approved expenses and on charitable or religious purposes approved by SLGA.